 - FOOD TRUCKS will be on site from 10:00 AM – 6:30 PM, parked in the plaza directly in front of the DPC.
 Please select from the following links to view menu & pricing information:

-Once your equipment is dealt with, you and your students may go back into Steinmetz Hall or Walt Disney Theatre (performance centers) to watch other bands from the house seating.
+Once your equipment is dealt with, you and your students may go back into Steinmetz Hall or Alexis & Jim Pugh Theatre (performance centers) to watch other bands from the house seating.
 We simply ask that your students be a respectful audience for the ensembles on stage and that no food or drink of any kind be brought into either hall.
-PLEASE NOTE: if you choose to stay and watch other groups, your entire party must remain only in Steinmetz Hall or Walt Disney Theatre houses.
+PLEASE NOTE: if you choose to stay and watch other groups, your entire party must remain only in the Steinmetz Hall or Alexis & Jim Pugh Theatre houses.
 We encourage you to visit our sponsors’ displays in the DPC lobby, but the lobby should not be used as a social or gathering space.

 Should you choose not to watch other ensembles, there is certainly plenty to do in the Downtown Orlando area, at your pleasure.
 Please just understand that you should plan to be back to the DPC main entrance by 6:45-7:00 PM to enter the hall for the evening UCF Bands concert, and should plan for traffic in returning to the facility.
 Please be reminded that your group’s attendance at the evening UCF Bands concert in Steinmetz Hall is not optional.
 By accepting the invitation to participate in the Music for All UCF-Orlando Concert Band Invitational you also acknowledged this understanding.

-You will not receive printed tickets to the evening concert this year.
+You will not receive printed tickets to the evening concert.
 As previously described, the color-coded wristbands issued to you upon arrival will serve as your group’s ticket for entry to the UCF Bands concert.
-Our box office management will have pre-assigned seating blocks for each school group so when you enter (as a group, please), box office and lobby staff will take you to your seating area in Steinmetz Hall.
+Our box office management will have pre-assigned seating blocks for each school group so when you enter (as a group, please), box office and lobby staff will take you to your seating area in Steinmetz Hall for the evening concert.